Plankton and Karen: In other media

 Sea World Australia's "SpongeBob ParadePants" event, which opened in December 2011, included a float featuring Karen and a talking Plankton.
 In 2015, a recreation of Plankton's laboratory was constructed for a SpongeBob event at the Chiang Kai-shek Memorial Hall in Zhongzheng District, Taipei.
 It included a replica of Karen's monitor, functioning as a television, screening episodes of SpongeBob, and a miniature Plankton statue.

-The Flaming Lips' song "SpongeBob and Patrick Confront the Psychic Wall of Energy," recorded for The SpongeBob SquarePants Movie, closes with several lines about Plankton and Karen.
+The Flaming Lips' song "SpongeBob and Patrick Confront the Psychic Wall of Energy", recorded for The SpongeBob SquarePants Movie, closes with several lines about Plankton and Karen.
 The song characterizes Plankton as a confused faultfinder who would be much happier if he stopped focusing on his failures and complaining to Karen.
-Plankton sings a track on the novelty album The Best Day Ever titled "You Will Obey," on which Elvis Presley's former guitarist James Burton played guitar.
+Plankton sings a track on the novelty album The Best Day Ever titled "You Will Obey", on which Elvis Presley's former guitarist James Burton played guitar.
 Of the album, Tom Kenny said "one of our hidden Easter eggs that hopefully more than three people in the world will get is during the guitar solo when Plankton says 'Take it, James', which was what Elvis said in every one of those concert movies".
-Film composer John Debney produced Plankton's theme music for the second SpongeBob movie, using trombones.
-The film's score includes several tracks named after Plankton, including "Plankton Rescues Karen," which is used during a scene highlighting Plankton's cooperation with hero SpongeBob.
+Film composer John Debney produced Plankton's theme music for the second SpongeBob film, using trombones.
+The film's score includes several tracks named after Plankton, including "Plankton Rescues Karen", which is used during a scene highlighting Plankton's cooperation with hero SpongeBob.

 Plankton and Karen are the main antagonists in the show's Broadway adaptation.
 They were portrayed by Wesley Taylor and Stephanie Hsu.
 In addition to wearing costumes inspired by the characters, Taylor and Hsu are accompanied by a Plankton puppet and a replica of Karen's mobile form, respectively.
 The two also sing a musical number titled "When the Going Gets Tough" (composed by T.I.).
 The plot features them attempting to hypnotize the residents of Bikini Bottom into liking the food they serve at the Chum Bucket.